CopenhagenCenterForGlycomics/glycobot/README.md

 You'll get a webhook ID as a result of this.
 If you want to get the webhook ID again, do:

 ```
 twurl '/1.1/account_activity/all/webhooks.json'
 ```

-Then, as the user that is being the bot:
+Then, as the user that is being the bot (assuming a prod environment):

 ```
-twurl -X POST '/1.1/account_activity/webhooks/$WEBHOOKID/subscriptions.json'
+twurl -X POST '/1.1/account_activity/all/prod/subscriptions.json'
 ```